surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Osc Drift** – Applies a small amount of instability to the pitch of all oscillators, making them subtly detuned.
 Although the parameter is shared, the randomness of the instability effect is independent for all oscillators and all the unison voices of each oscillator.
+By right-clicking on this control, you can choose to directly apply some drift at the start of the note or not by choosing the **Randomize initial drift phase** option.

 **Noise Color** – Affects the frequency spectrum of the noise generator.
 The middle position results in white noise.
 Moving the slider